| "Balikbayan Box Revisited" by Sir Robin Rivera

 "Stickerhappy" that never got the attention I felt it deserved.

-award for "El Bimbo".
+Most fans will remember the euphoria that accompanied the MTV Asia viewers choice award for "El Bimbo".
 But that period was also a difficult one.
 The band had its share of

 turbulence, and were adapting to new experiences and lifestyles that came with age and